 Some 40,000 Houstonians experienced homelessness in the past year, with lack of education, joblessness and mental illness all contributing to the rising epidemic of people living on the street.
 SEARCH Homeless Services (SEARCH) was founded in 1989 as a way to help the growing number of Houston’s homeless transition into jobs and stable housing.

-What’s more, BAC employees regularly volunteer to teach financial skills classes to SEARCH’s clients, as well as provide career services, such as resume building and interview preparation.
+What’s more, Bank of America employees regularly volunteer to teach financial skills classes to SEARCH’s clients, as well as provide career services, such as resume building and interview preparation.
 These skills have helped individuals and families gain the workforce training necessary to transition out of homelessness.

 According to SEARCH Homeless Services President and CEO Thao Costis, “Bank of America’s high-energy volunteers are using their expertise to teach our clients how to interview for jobs, how to dress for the workplace, and how to present themselves in a way to secure a job.
 They’re also teaching us about leadership, not just for top leaders in our organization but for all of our managers.
 It’s a great win-win for us.”